aprausch/sg/README.md

     Solve using a language of your choice and dataset of your own creation.

-# STEP 1: Download Program
+# STEP 1: Download
-Download the files in the Scientific Games folder: https://github.com/aprausch/sg/tree/master/Scientific%20Games
+Download rausch.html and script.js.

 # STEP 2: Enter Data
 Open script.js in a text editor, and prepare to enter birth and death year data in the following format: